 Do not start a florist business depending solely on wire services.
 A good friend of mine did just that.
 Opened a florist contracting all wire services.
 He was out of business in twelve months.

 To conclude, because house accounts give the most profits, find out how many verifiable house accounts the florist has?

 A flower shop based solely on wire services, to my opinion, will not survive or prosper much.

-There are alternatives to the more priced wire services and new options are open for a florist to have a website and the power to call a reciprocating florist while paying much less.
+There are alternatives to the more pricey wire services and new options for a florist to have a website with the power to call reciprocating florists, while paying much less.
 The weakness of all these services is that they fail to provide the traffic needed to generate business, unless you ask me how a small florist can benefit from the power of the internet traffic.

 So, be careful.
 Find out how the sales are generated.

 A flower sales book containing hundred of pictures divided into wedding, everyday, sympathy and all facets of the flower business.

 Member of a Global Florist Network.

 Turn key websites for e-commerce (for a fee).